Radfordhound/HedgeLib/README.md

 ```

 3: If prompted, enter the location of your installed Qt 32-bit and 64-bit binaries for your target platform (e.g. C:\Qt\5.12.0\msvc2017 & C:\Qt\5.12.0\msvc2017_64).
-A depends.lua file will be generated so you don't have to do this step again (feel free to modify this file - you can also simply make a depends.lua manually).
+A depends.lua file will be generated so you don't have to do this step again.
+Feel free to modify this file!
+You can also make a depends.lua manually and skip this step.

 4: Open the HedgeLib.sln file that Premake generated in Visual Studio and hit "Build".